zifnab06/Charter/Server.md

 When something needs discussion, **time is always on our side**.
 Waiting to make a decision is always preferable to a hasty or bad decision.
 In the event of major security issues, the server will be taken down and the staff will work to resolve the security issue as soon as practicable.
 If the issue allows the server to remain open but requires normal servers to be closed, a temporary chaos server will be created (or re-loaded).
 This is in accordance with our underlying philosophy that we are here to foster our community, and our community is best served by maintaining a place to play whenever practicable.

 ###Responsibilities
-**Junction uses committees for certain functions because a small number of dedicated people can concentrate on specific things and accomplish those things quicker**.
-All players and staff are welcome to give feedback to committees on their respective issues.
-Many committees will include experienced non-staff players.
+**Junction uses teams for certain functions because a small number of dedicated people can concentrate on specific things and accomplish those things quicker**.
+All players and staff are welcome to give feedback to teams on their respective issues.
+Some teams may include experienced non-staff players.
 This is intended to allow people who are not part of the staff to be involved - and to ensure the community is broadly represented - in important matters such as resolving player disputes and planning future server revisions.

-- Tech Committee: These are the people making sure our server is happy and healthy.
+- Tech Team: These are the people making sure our server is happy and healthy.
 Before changing anything that changes gameplay, the Tech Committee needs to bring their proposal to the rest of the staff for discussion.
 The Tech Committee and the staff are charged with recognizing that holding the keys to the server - as with all staff positions - is a responsibility and not a privilege.
-- Arbitration Committee: This committee will transition from revision to revision, and be comprised of both staff and experienced non-staff players.
-This Committee’s purpose is to resolve fairly any game-related dispute between players or between players and staff, such as issues related to in-game behavior or contested land claims.
-- Other Committees: Junction will create or revise other committees as necessary, including revision planning committees.
+- Moderation Team: This group deals with the day-to-day operations of the server.
+This includes modreqs, enforcing rules, and helping players.
+The Tech Team is a subset of this team.

+Other teams will come and go as needed.

+All current teams are listed at [https://junction.at/staff](http://junction.at/staff).

+###Inactivity
+Life happens.
+People get busy and leave for a while.
+However, we do need to know which staff members are still playing on Junction, and which have moved on.

+- **Inactive staff will be moved to the Inactive Staff group after 90 days and have their moderation powers temporarily removed**.
+You can return whenever you would like during this time.

+- **After 180 days, you will be moved to the "Former Staff" section.
+Once you have been moved to the Former Staff section, a vote must be held before you can return.
+Approval of 2/3 of the currently active staff is required before you can return**